 Accessibility statement for Bedfordshire Hospital NHS Foundation Trust

-This website is run by Bedfordshire Hospitals NHS Trust.
+This website is run by Bedfordshire Hospitals NHS Foundation Trust.

 The content on this website is designed for everyone to find, read, and understand.
 It is compatible with assistive technologies and developed to meet the accessibility standards outlined in this statement.
 We want as many people as possible to be able to use this website.